TILOS-AI-Institute/MacroPlacement/README.md

 **What is your timeline?**
 - We showed our [progress](https://open-source-eda-birds-of-a-feather.github.io/doc/slides/MacroPlacement-SpecPart-DAC-BOF-v5.pdf) at the Open-Source EDA and Benchmarking Summit birds-of-a-feather [meeting](https://open-source-eda-birds-of-a-feather.github.io/) on July 12 at DAC-2022.
-- We are now (late August 2022) studying benefits and limitations of the CT methodology itself, as noted in [this Doc](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit).
+- We are now (late August 2022) studying benefits and limitations of the CT methodology itself, following a thread of experimental questions as noted [here](https://docs.google.com/document/d/1HHZNcid5CZvvRqj_njzF7hBhtNSpmRn3fCYniWNYBiY/edit?usp=sharing) and [here](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit).

 ## **Related Links**